 You have to choose a crib mattress that fits perfectly into your crib.
 Pick a standard-size crib mattress for a full-size crib, a mini mattress for mini cribs, and a suitable model for a Pack ‘N Play or travel crib.

 What is the best mattress for a full-size crib?

 Given the correct fit, choosing a fitting crib mattress for a full-size crib is the easiest.
 Inner measurements of full-size cribs and the size of crib mattresses are regulated by the government.
-That’s how any new standard size crib mattress fit into any new crib!
+That’s how any new standard-size crib mattress fits into any new crib!

 What is the best mattress for a mini crib?

-Choosing the right crib mattress for a mini crib could be a little more complex.
-It depends on the size of your mini crib.
-You see, mini crib’s measurements are not defined by the law.
-So, any crib that its smaller from a full-size crib is a mini crib.
+Choosing the right crib mattress for a mini crib is a little more complex.
+The mini crib’s measurements are not defined by the law, classifying all cribs smaller than a full-size crib amongst mini cribs.

 Luckily in most cases, the mini crib’s inner dimensions are around 38 inches by 24 inches, and most mini crib mattresses correspond to those measurements!

 When choosing a mini mattress, always carefully check if its size matches the internal dimensions of your mini crib, and make a two-finger home fitting test to be absolutely sure!